 So you’re not a scuba diver.
-Maybe reefs are miles away (or miles up in our case here in Colorado).
+Maybe reefs are miles away.
 Perhaps you get seasick just looking at the water.
-You still need to care about the coral reefs!
+But you still need to care about the coral reefs!
 Why?
-While not everyone benefits from the beauty of the coral reefs, the reefs’ benefits extend to millions.
+While not everyone lives close enough to experience their beauty, the coral reefs’ other benefits extend to millions.

 Protection and health depend on coral reefs

-Once a living organism is gone, it’s gone.
-Keeping all life alive keeps our options alive.[i]
+Once a living organism is gone, it’s gone forever.
+That’s why keeping all life alive keeps our options alive, too.[i]
 Suppose the sea grass that thrives near a reef disappears.
-What if that sea grass contained the cure for some terrible disease?
-Penicillin comes from mold—stranger things have happened![ii]
+What if that sea grass had contained the cure for some terrible disease?
+Stranger things have happened—penicillin, for example, comes from mold![ii]

 Who knows what we might discover?
 Coral reefs are home to a quarter of all marine species, and an abundance of plant life.[iii]
 That’s a lot of options, but reefs are disappearing twice as fast as rainforests![iv]

-Diversity also has a positive economic value.
+Biodiversity also has a positive economic value.
 There are more types of fish in a two-acre area of coral than types of birds in all of North America.[v]
-This abundance of life causes other life to thrive.
+This abundance of life allows other life to thrive—even beyond the water.
 Reefs provide food and resources for more than 500 million people in 94 countries and territories.[vi]

 Coral reefs have an annual global economic value of $375 billion.[vii]
 Here in the U.S., commercial value of fisheries from coral reefs alone is over $100 million a year.[viii]
 Reefs are also a source of billions of dollars from tourism for the coastal communities they surround.[ix]
 Money changes hands rapidly, so even if you’ve never seen a reef, you likely benefit from by their existence in some fashion.